metamong6658/AIIC_PROJECT2/README.md

 # AIIC_PROJECT2
+In paper, Actual devices are PRAM(not ReRAM).
+But, It's not significant.
 RRAM based DNN simulation both fowarding and backwarding based verilog-A.
 I designed only current path architecture.
 Application is implemented bt my team coworkers.